H1N1 influenza is a strain of influenza that notably resulted in a pandemic in 2009.

 A haematosalpinx refers to intraluminal blood within the Fallopian tube (often dilated).

 fallopian tube torsion

 Haematuria occurs when blood enters the urinary collecting system.
 There are many aetiologies for haematuria, and they range from benign and transient to gravely concerning.
-It can derive from the kidneys, ureters, bladder, prostate (in men), or urethra.
-Imaging can often be useful to determine ...
+Haematuria can derive from the kidneys, ureters, bladder, prostate (in men), or urethra.
+Imaging can often be useful to de...

 Haematuria in a child is evaluated differently than in an adult in two main respects:

 there is a lower likelihood of a malignancy (renal or bladder) causing the haematuria

 Haematuria can be considered in three main forms: